DrAShabut/AndroidDev/session-8.md

 # How to do it ...
 As explained previously, we will need a sound file to include in the project.
 Once you have your sound file ready, follow these steps:

-1. Create a new raw folder (File | New | Android resource directory) and choose raw in the Resource type dropdown and then click the Ok button.
+1. Create a new raw folder (File | New | Android resource directory).
+Choose raw in the Resource type dropdown and then click the Ok button.

 ![image](uploads/16b92a9871c16320bef67420dd6f68c8/image.png)

 2. Copy your sound file to res/raw as sound_1, (keep the original extension).
-3. Open activity_main.xml and replace the existing TextView with the following buttons:
+3. Open activity_main.xml and replace the existing TextView with the following design:

 ![image](uploads/ff75a7dc4ee95ee163ef600282c90439/image.png)